20kdc/byond-data-docs/formats/DMB.md

 If GEN Version >= 230 {

-1. ObjectID unk
+1. Nullable StringID clientScript (this is `client.script` *specifically* as a string - thanks to Willox for finding this)

 }

 If GEN Version >= 507 {

-1. Uint16 evenMoreCount
+1. Uint16 clientScriptCacheFileCount
-2. Array of evenMoreCount ObjectIDs evenMore
+2. Array of clientScriptCacheFileCount CacheFileIDs clientScriptCacheFiles (this is every `client.script` file - thanks to Willox for finding this)

 }